Ray Siemens: Appointments

 In addition to his role at the University of Victoria, Siemens has been a visiting research fellow at the Institute for English Studies, London (2005 & 2008), visiting professor at Sheffield Hallam University (2004–2011), Ritsumeikan University (2010), New York University (2013), the University of Passau (2014), the University of Tokyo (2014), and Western Sydney University (2014–2015).
 As of 2017, he was visiting senior research fellow in the Department of Digital Humanities at King's College London.

-Siemens is the director of the Digital Humanities Summer Institute, one of the largest community gatherings in the Digital Humanities.
+Siemens is the Director Emeritus of the Digital Humanities Summer Institute, one of the largest community gatherings in the Digital Humanities.

-Siemens is a member of the Governcing Council of Canada's Social Science and Humanities Research Council (SSHRC), Chair of the Modern Language Association (MLA) Committee on Scholarly Editions, and Chair of the Alliance of Digital Humanities Organizations (ADHO).
+Siemens is a member of the Governing Council of Canada's Social Science and Humanities Research Council (SSHRC), Chair of the Modern Language Association (MLA) Committee on Scholarly Editions, and Chair of the Alliance of Digital Humanities Organizations (ADHO).
 He former chair of the MLA Committee on Information Technology, president of the Canadian Society for Digital Humanities, and Vice-president of the Federation for the Humanities and Social Sciences.